My last Spec Kit article answered a brownfield question:

 - operational simplicity matters more than squeezing out phase-by-phase gains

-This is the alternative I would choose for most teams before I choose a clever but brittle orchestration.
+This is still the alternative I would choose for most teams before I choose a clever but brittle orchestration.

 What Changed My Mind Most